HanleyKingston/CFF_analysis_via_GENESIS/README.md

 4. The type of relatedness object: either "King" or "PC_Relate"
 ### R -q --vanilla --args phenotype.rds keep_samples.rds higherLDking_obj.rds King < add_phenotype_identifiers_to_kinship_obj.R & > record.txt
 *This takes hours to run, so include &

-## PC_and_GRM_plots.R
-plots PCs w/ more features, simple plot of percent variance explained and relatedness plot.
-Suggest running in R, not as a script

-## kinship plots.R
-### Rscript plot_kinship.R higherLDpcr_obj.rds --out_prefix test

 ## Generate_annotated_phenotype_df.R
 Add PCs to phenotype data and produce an annotated dataframe to be used in pca_plots.R and assoc_test.R